KRSHH/Camurai/README.md

 ```

 ## FAQs
-**Question 1:** Does SAMURAI need training? [issue 34](https://github.com/yangchris11/samurai/issues/34)
+**Question 1:** Does Camurai need training? [issue 34](https://github.com/yangchris11/samurai/issues/34)

-**Answer 1:** Unlike real-life samurai, the proposed samurai do not require additional training.
+**Answer 1:** Unlike real-life Camurai, the proposed Camurai do not require additional training.
 It is a zero-shot method, we directly use the weights from SAM 2.1 to conduct VOT experiments.
 Kalman filter is used to estimate the current and future state (bounding box location and scale in our case) of a moving object based on measurements over time, it is a common approach that had been adapt in the field of tracking for a long time which does not requires any training.
 Please refer to code for more detail.

-**Question 2:** Does SAMURAI support streaming input (e.g. webcam)?
+**Question 2:** Does Camurai support streaming input (e.g. webcam)?

 **Answer 2:** Not yet.
 The existing code doesn't support live/streaming video as we inherit most of the codebase from the amazing SAM 2.
 Some discussion that you might be interested in: facebookresearch/sam2#90, facebookresearch/sam2#388 (comment).

-**Question 3:** How to use SAMURAI in longer video?
+**Question 3:** How to use Camurai in longer video?

 **Answer 3:** See the discussion from sam2 https://github.com/facebookresearch/sam2/issues/264.